Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Experiments

-To evaluate our method we construct dyslexic OpenClip model variants: ViT-B, L, H, G, and BigG and conduct zero-shot classification experiments.
+To evaluate Dyslexify we construct dyslexic OpenClip model variants: ViT-B, L, H, G, and BigG and conduct zero-shot classification experiments.
 Concretely we first evaluate the effectiveness of our defense against typographic attacks and secondly measure the zero-shot object classification capabilities on non-typographic datasets.
 For each model, we record the accuracy difference between the original model and dyslexic model.
+A detailed description of the datasets is given in \cref{sec:appendix_dataset}.

-\textbf{Results:} Tab. \ref{tab:dataset_comparison} shows that our method consistently improves typographic robustness across a diverse set of real world typographic attack datasets, including RTA-100, Disentangling, PAINT as well as our synthetic ImageNet-100-Typo dataset.
-The results in Tab.~\ref{tab:dataset_comparison} further demonstrate that our method generalizes effectively across a wide range of model sizes, indicating that the existence of specialized typographic circuits in large models.
+\textbf{Results:} ~\cref{tab:dataset_comparison} shows that Dyslexify yields consistent robustness improvements across both real-world typographic attack datasets and synthetic benchmarks.
+The observed gains are substantial -- up to +31\% accuracy -- and occur across all evaluated datasets, suggesting that the identified typographic circuits capture generalizable failure modes rather than dataset-specific artifacts.

-Tab.~\ref{tab:vision_dataset_comparison} confirms that our method does not significantly degrade performance on standard vision datasets.
-In most cases, the change in zero-shot accuracy is within $\pm$1\%, with ViT-B even showing a slight improvement ($+1.59$\%) on the Aircraft dataset.
-The strongest performance decline shows ViT-G with $-1.06$\% on ImageNet-100, which is close to the maximally allowed drop of $\epsilon=1\%$.
+\cref{tab:vision_dataset_comparison} further demonstrates that Dyslexify preserves performance on standard vision datasets.
+In nearly all cases, deviations remain within $\pm$1\% of the base model, the only exception being ViT-L showing the largest decline ($-1.74$\%) on Aircraft and ($-1.17$\%) on Food-101, which is close to the tolerance bound $\epsilon=1\%$.
+This indicates that Dyslexify achieves a favorable robustness–accuracy trade-off: substantial robustness gains are obtained while standard zero-shot performance is essentially maintained.